Irregular triads in 3-uniform hypergraphs: Quasirandomness and regularity in -graphs

 \end{definition}

-The ``v'' in vdisc is meant to emphasize that this definition considers quasirandomness with respect to vertex subsets only.
+The ``v'' in vdisc is meant to emphasize that this definition considers quasirandomness with respect to \emph{vertex} subsets only.
 This notion of quasirandomness was introduced in the early 1990s \cite{Chung.1991} as a generalization of quasirandomness for graphs.
-It has a corresponding regularity lemma, first proved by Chung \cite{Chung.1991} and stated as Theorem \ref{thm:vreg} below.
+There is a corresponding regularity lemma, first proved by Chung \cite{Chung.1991} and stated as Theorem \ref{thm:vreg} below.